eramirez51/worknotes/01-Projects/LLM/bert-japanese.md

 I need to learn how they use `neologd` to split the sentences

-> For the purpose of splitting texts into sentences, we used [fugashi](https://github.com/polm/fugashi) with [mecab-ipadic-NEologd](https://github.com/neologd/mecab-ipadic-neologd) dictionary (v0.0.7).
+For the purpose of splitting texts into sentences, they used [fugashi](https://github.com/polm/fugashi) with [mecab-ipadic-NEologd](https://github.com/neologd/mecab-ipadic-neologd) dictionary (v0.0.7).

 It seems like followoing link is a good guide how to use it.
 The `neologd`'s repo does not say how to install thedependencies https://qiita.com/kado_u/items/e736600f8d295afb8bd9

 # Dependencies

 Prepare the dependencies

 ## prepare `mecab`